I couldn't wish for anything better than to be like my senior clients when I reach their age.

 Energetic, smart and curious, they are a real pleasure to work with.
 It's one of the best opportunities I've received in life - to learn from them, how to have a great life after the age of 50 - since this subject is not taught in public schools :-)

 Unfortuanately, in general, St. Petersburg is not well designed for senior people.
 Most excursions imply miles of walking.
-Bottles of water are not allowed inside museums, toilets are rare and stairs are frequent.
+Bottles of water are often not allowed inside museums, toilets are rare and stairs are frequent.
 But I can help, for example if walking is a problem I can provide a wheelchair, together with a strong man for pushing - in fact a wheelchair is an advantage as it allows many priviledges such as using lifts in the museums.

-As an 82 years old client of mine once said, "with age you simply need a bit more comfort travelling".
+As an 82 years old client of mine once said, "with age you simply need a bit more comfort traveling".